CelliesProjects/OpenStreetMap-esp32/README.md

 OpenStreetMap® is open data, licensed under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/) by the OpenStreetMap Foundation (OSMF).<br>
 Use of any OSMF provided service is governed by the [OSMF Terms of Use](https://osmfoundation.org/wiki/Terms_of_Use).

-## Known issues

-- Does not handle wrapping at 180° longitude yet so you will end up with half a map when requesting a map from that area in some cases.

 ## Screenshots and example code

 ![map](https://github.com/user-attachments/assets/bc0534c1-b2e6-4f6e-804f-95b7db00c850)